elastic/logstash/docs/plugin-status.md

 allows you to make more informed decisions about when and where to use the functionality provided by the new plugin.

+## Unsupported

+This plugin is not supported.
+It should work, but if you have any problems with it you are unlikely to find any help due to lack of experience in the community.

+Additionally, this label may mean that a plugin has no active maintainer.

 ## Experimental

 When a plugin is in the `experimental` state, it is essentially untested.
 This